 Clearly there is considerable overlap between the subareas but employers are very aware of the difference - many, for example, look for Engineers Australia and/or Australian Computer Society accreditation.
 Flinders has designed its courses to reflect this.
 Note that at Flinders, the early years of the courses are similar enabling students to change track if they wish.

-All ITSE degrees (both undergraduate and postgraduate) are accredited at the Professional level with the Australian Computer Society and the Software Engineering award has Full Professional Accreditation with Engineers Australia.
+Accreditation is important.
+All ITSE degrees (both undergraduate and postgraduate) are accredited at the Professional level with the Australian Computer Society and the Software Engineering and Computer and Network Systems Engineering awards have Full Professional Accreditation with Engineers Australia.